 Can You Enforce a Non-Compete in Another State?

-Because every state has different laws regarding non-compete agreements, it will depend on whether it will be enforced.
-Some states might, while others do not.
-Like Texas’s enforcement laws, most other states will not enforce an agreement that is too restrictive.
+It depends.
+Every state has different laws regarding non-compete agreements.
+Some states might enforce a non-compete, while others may not.
+Just as in Texas, however, most states will not enforce an agreement that is too restrictive.

 If it’s reasonable for the non-compete to be an issue in the new state, it might be upheld.
 For example, if you moved to a new state, but your former employer conducts business in the state, it could be cause for the non-compete to be enforced.